-Okay, so four-year-old Virginia seems to know that dying has something to do with the body, but beyond that her conception seems a mix of imagination and information she’s picked up here-and-there (from watching CSI?
+Okay, so four-year-old Virginia seems to know that death has something to do with the body, but beyond that, her conception seems a mix of imagination and information she’s picked up here-and-there (from watching CSI?
 I don’t know).

 Let’s ask 7-year-old Virginia?